Dhiraj987/ikea_queens_returns/README.md

 ### This program saves me the hastle of repeating the process over and over again!

-Tools used- Selenium, BeautifulSoup and SMTP protocol client.
+Tools used- AWS, Docker, Selenium, BeautifulSoup and SMTP protocol client.